TMEIT/website/back/db_migrations/README.md

 I have made a bash script to do this, which port-forwards the database in the dev environment to localhost and runs Alembic.
-In order to run this script, you must have the dev environment running, and you need to have the poetry and the backend installed in a virtual environment on your local machine, This can be done by running `poetry install` with `back/` as your working directory and then activating the venv it creates.
+In order to run this script, you must have the dev environment running, and you need to have the poetry and the backend installed in a virtual environment on your local machine, This can be done by running `poetry install` with `back/` as your working directory, and then activating the venv in your shell with `poetry shell`.
-To run the script, run `scripts/autogen_migrations.sh` with `back/db_migrations` as your working directory.
+Then, once you're in the poetry shell, you can run the script by running `scripts/autogen_migrations.sh` with `back/db_migrations` as your working directory.

 If you are creating a new model, make sure that the model is imported in the module file models/__init__.py, so that the model is initialized when running Alembic